Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Appendix

-\textbf{LSP 50\% vs. LSP 100\%} Training on the first 50\% of tokens consistently yields higher train loss than training on full sequences, for both soft and hard objectives.
+\textbf{LSP 50\% vs. LSP 100\%} Across all five datasets, training on the first 50\% of tokens consistently yields higher train loss than training on full sequences, for both soft and hard objectives.
 This arises because autoregressive language models predict each token conditioned on all preceding tokens; later positions benefit from richer context and are thus easier to predict.
 Since the reported loss $\mathcal{L}$ is averaged over all unmasked token positions $\mathcal{T}$,

 where $\ell_t$ denotes the per-token loss at position $t$.
 As $\ell_t$ reduces with an increase in $t$ \cite{kaplan2020scalinglawsneurallanguage}, the overall average $\mathcal{L}$ for the $100\%$ case is lower than that of $50\%$.
 In particular, restricting training to only the first half of each sequence excludes the later tokens, resulting in relatively higher loss throughout training.
 This pattern holds across all model configurations and datasets.